Tech-at-DU/d3-tutorial/02-Working-svg/readme.md

 ### Setup D3

 Start using D3.
-In this step you will follow the d3 boilerplate code.
+In this step, you will follow the d3 boilerplate code.

 Select the SVG element by its id name and give it a CSS style.